NREL/resstock/docs/source/workflow_inputs.rst

   ``extension/BorefieldConfiguration``      string                         See [#]_            No        Rectangle       Configuration of boreholes
   ========================================  ================  ===========  ==================  ========  ==============  ===============================================

-  .. [#] LoopFlow autosized by calculating 3 times the maximum of the ground source heat pump's heating/cooling capacity in tons, with a minimum of 3 gal/min.
+  .. [#] If LoopFlow not provided, is it autosized as 3 times the maximum of the ground source heat pump's heating/cooling capacity in tons, with a minimum of 3 gal/min.
-  .. [#] If extension/BorefieldConfiguration provided, and it is not **Rectangle**, a valid BoreholesOrTrenches/Count must also be provided:
+  .. [#] BoreholesOrTrenches/Count must be one of the following based on the borefield configuration:

          \- **Rectangle**: 1, 2, 3, 4, 5, 6, 7, 8, 9, or 10